Inca Empire: Weapons, armor and warfare

+Roads allowed quick movement (on foot) for the Inca army.
+Shelters called tambo and storage silos called qullqas were built one day's travelling distance from each other, so an army on campaign could be fed and rested.
+This can be seen in names of ruins such as Ollantaytambo or "the storehouse of Ollantay".
+These were set up so the Inca and his entourage would always have supplies (and possibly shelter) ready as they traveled.

 Adaptations to altitude

 The people of the Andes, including the Incas, were able to adapt to high-altitude living through successful acclimatization, which is characterized by increasing oxygen supply to the blood tissues.
-For the native living in the Andean highlands, this was achieved through the development of a larger lung capacity, and an increase in red blood cell counts, hemoglobin concentration, and capillary beds.
+For the native living in the Andean highlands, this was achieved through the development of a larger lung capacity and an increase in red blood cell counts, hemoglobin concentration, and capillary beds.

 Compared to other humans, the Andeans had slower heart rates, almost one-third larger lung capacity, about 2 L (4 pints) more blood volume and double the amount of hemoglobin, which transfers oxygen from the lungs to the rest of the body.
 While the Conquistadors may have been taller, the Inca had the advantage of coping with the extraordinary altitude.
 The Tibetans in Asia living in the Himalayas are also adapted to living in high-altitudes, although the adaptation is different from that of the Andeans.